Caponata di Melanzane... 'A Capunata Ri Milinciani

 Eggplant caponata...
 'A Capunata Ri Milinciani

-This is how Vincenzo Mortillaro, Marquis of Villarena, in his New Sicilian-Italian Dictionary of 1853 tells us the origin of the caponata , that of fish (like the better known swordfish or octopus) and the subsequent introduction of vegetables.
+Thus Vincenzo Mortillaro, Marquis of Villarena, in his New Sicilian-Italian Dictionary of 1853 tells us the origin of caponata , that of fish (such as the best-known swordfish or octopus) and the subsequent introduction of vegetables.
 These are artichokes (cacocciuli) in winter and aubergines (milinciani) in summer, not to mention the variations that include peppers (pipi).
-It tells us about the baronial cuisine of the Monsù family and the ingenuity of popular cuisine.
+He tells us about the baronial cuisine of the Monsù and the wealth of ingenuity of popular cuisine.

-Capunata - sort of delicacy where fish, petronciani, or artichokes, and other condiments enter, and are mostly eaten cold, or between one dish and another for a taste, or after hot dishes, appetizing snack.
+Capunata - a sort of delicacy containing fish, petronciani, or artichokes, and other condiments, and is mostly eaten cold, or between one dish and another for added flavour, or after hot dishes, Manicaretto appetit or.

 New Sicilian-Italian Dictionary.
 Vincenzo Mortillaro (1853)

-The appetizing delicacy is defined as a return-taste dish, because in the great noble lunches of the 18th and 19th centuries it was offered between one course and another to cleanse and refresh the palate.
-This function was entrusted to a sauce which constituted the essence of the sauce: sweet and sour
+The appetizing delicacy is defined as a tasty dish, because in the great noble dinners of the 18th and 19th centuries it was offered between one course and another to cleanse and refresh the palate.
+This function was entrusted to a sauce that constituted the essence of the sauce: the sweet and sour

 Caponata and sweet and sour

-It is an ancient flavor that narrates not only the history and gastronomy, but also the dietetic science : the logic of the opposites temperament and the conservation methods.
+It is an ancient flavor that narrates not only history and gastronomy, but also dietary science : the logic of temperament by opposites and preservation methods.

-The Latin doctors used to say that "the opposites are healed with the opposites" and even in the kitchen it was essential to achieve a balance.
-Each food was combined with another of opposite quality, to compensate for the nature of each food.
-In this way, poor cooking won over hunger: it discovered how to stop the passage of time by keeping food longer.
+The Latin doctors said that "opposites are healed with opposites" and even in the kitchen it was essential to achieve a balance.
+Each food had to be paired with another of opposite quality, to compensate for the nature of each food.
+In this way, poor cuisine won over hunger: it discovered how to stop the passage of time by preserving food for longer.

 Vinegar and sugar (and more generally citrus fruits and sugars) are excellent preservatives.
-For this reason sweet and sour should be consumed at least after a day of rest, of settling, I like to say.
-Also, as the days go by, it gets better and better.
+For this reason, sweet and sour desserts should be consumed at least after a day of rest, of adjustment, I like to say.
+Furthermore, as the days go by, it becomes better and better.

-Grandma and aunt are true masters of caponata, with which they have always delighted the palates of my greedy family.
-An ancient recipe , which we re-propose at Nuzza&Ddia's table with joy and emotion.
+My grandmother and aunt are true masters of caponata, with which they have always delighted the palates of my greedy family.
+An ancient recipe , which we propose again at the Nuzza&Ddia table with joy and emotion.

 Ingredients for 4 people)

-• 1 celery heart weighing at least 50 g
+• 1 celery heart of at least 50 g

-• 80 g pitted green olives , halved lengthwise, or in thick rings
+• 80 g pitted green olives , cut in half lengthwise, or into thick rounds

 • 40 g of salted capers